 The intensity necessary can come in several forms of resistance such weight, running up a hill, or performing resistance exercise in combination with aerobics.

 There are no rules here.
-Your workout can involve lifting weights, body-weight strength training, sprints, calisthenics and plyometrics like squats and burpees – in other words, mixing up intensity and speed while combining aerobic and resistance movements.
+The best fitness workouts can involve lifting weights, body-weight strength training, sprints, calisthenics and plyometrics like squats and burpees – in other words, mixing up intensity and speed while combining aerobic and resistance movements.
 Our bodies seem to like the challenge, and they adapt accordingly.

 A very important rule of thumb when performing HIIT mixes of exercise is to focus on using good form.
 Don’t get sloppy or you will not only fail to reap the full benefits of your effort, you will increase your risk of injury.
 It never hurts to use a mirror or ask someone to watch your movements, just to ensure that you haven’t developed any bad habits.
-Proper form is essential, so you aren't wasting your time while trying to save on time.
+When putting for the effort to make gains using any of the best fitness workouts, proper form is essential, so you aren't wasting your time while trying to save on time.

 Keep it short.
 Keep it effective.
 Keep it strong.